macp3o/linux-tweaks/README.md

 # Tux Tweaks

-Tux tweaks contains customizations  I apply to Debian-based Linux systems after installation.
+Tux tweaks contains customizations  I apply to Debian-based Linux systems after installation, including Debian, Ubuntu, and Mint.
+For RHEL-based systems, some adjustments are required.

-The tweaks come into two groups:
+The tweaks include:
-* Tweaks that can be applied automatically by script, and
+* Customizations that can be applied automatically by script, and
-* Tweaks that require manual intervention.
+* Setting updates that require manual intervention.

-Both are described in this document.

 ## Installation

-For the installation of **all** automated tweaks:
+For the installation of **all** automated tweaks, run from a terminal prompt:
 ~~~
 	$ chmod u+x INSTALL.sh
 	$ ./INSTALL.sh
 ~~~

-Individual tweaks can be applied selectively by running the other included scripts or copying configuration files to the location indicated in the top of each file.
-All scripts, except for install.sh, must be run as root.
+Tweaks can be applied selectively by running the other scripts or copying the configuration files included to the location indicated near the top of each file.
+All scripts, except for INSTALL.sh, must be run as root.

-**WARNING**. `INSTALL.sh` removes several services and programs that were installed by the system.
+**WARNING**.
+It's important to note that `INSTALL.sh` removes several services and programs that are typically installed by fresh installations of the system.

 ## Features